andrevidela/Research-report/Thesis/index.md

    case !(check_timestamp success) of
 ```

 We’ve seen that read-only variables have been a topic for linearly typed system with _Linear Types can change the world_\cite{linear_types_update}, where linear read-only variables are allowed within some restriction on their scope.
-It would be interesting to implement a similar set of rules, adapted for QTT, that allows multiple use of linear types as long as they are read-only (Maybe even reuse our `%mutating` implementation to differentiate between read-only and mutating functions).
+It would be interesting to implement a similar set of rules, adapted for QTT, that allows multiple use of linear types as long as they are read-only and our `%mutating` implementation to differentiate between read-only and mutating functions.

 \newpage